ndanhkhoi/simple-telegram-command-bot-spring-boot-starter/README.md

 ## License
 MIT License

-Copyright (c) 2021 Nguyễn Đức Anh Khôi
+Copyright (c) 2021 Nguyen Duc Anh Khoi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal